 - Teach self-soothing techniques

-Child development through the great ordeals of childhood needs deliberate and witting strategy.
-We validate their emotions thereby building up the trust and the understanding.
-It helps us to lead them to problem solving and challenge them to reflect on their problems and arrive at their own solutions.
+Child development through the severe ordeals of childhood needs deliberate and witting strategy.
+We validate their emotions, thereby building up their trust and understanding.
+It helps us to lead them to problem-solving and challenge them to reflect on their problems and arrive at their solutions.

 If you’ve been wondering ways young children can be prepared for real life that help build children’s confidence and coping skills, then role-playing can be one of the options to achieve this.
 A reward system implemented can give positive reinforcement to clever behavior and resilience to push children towards overcoming fears and trying new stuff.